enesmsahin/Bankers-Algorithm-CUDA/README.md

 # Bankers-Algorithm-CUDA
 CUDA Implementation of Banker's Algorithm for Deadlock Avoidance

 Please read the following instructions carefully in order to execute the code.
+See [Technical Report](final_report.pdf) for technical details.

 ## Requirements: